 Three Steps to Freedom

-If you feel trapped by your business and believe the reason you don’t have time for your family or yourself because of it, there are three things you need to do to:
+If you feel trapped by your business and believe the reason you don’t have time for your family or yourself is because of it, there are three things you need to do:

 - Manage your mind.
 Realize your belief that the business is robbing you of time is not a fact.
-It’s just a thought you have repeated so many times that you think it is true.
 Start taking responsibility for how you feel and recognizing that your relationship with your business is like any other relationship.
 It includes the way you think, feel, and talk about it.
 Do you complain about your business?
 Do you criticize it and blame it for how you feel?
 Begin, right now, to manage your mind and deliberately choose the thoughts you think about your business.
-Choose to focus your mind and thoughts purposefully on what you want from your business, instead of what you don’t want.
-For example, “I created this company and I can change my relationship with it.”
+Choose to focus your mind and thoughts purposefully on what you want from your business instead of what you don’t want.
+For example, “I created this company, and I can change my relationship with it.”